in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 ---
 layout:     post
 title:      Creating a Web Application with Spring Boot with JSP
-date:       2022-07-08 12:31:19
+date:       2025-09-13 12:31:19
 summary:    Setting up a basic web application with Spring Boot is a cake walk.
 We will create a simple web application using Spring Initializr and add JSP features to it.
 categories:  SpringBoot
 permalink:  /creating-web-application-with-spring-boot
 image: /images/spring-boot-application.png
 ---

 This guide will help you create a simple web application with Spring Boot.
-We will develop a simple application with login functionality as well as the functionality to show a list of todo's.
-We will follow MVC pattern using JSP as the view.
+We will develop an application that includes login functionality and the ability to display a list of todos.
+The application will follow the MVC pattern, using JSP as the view.

 ![Image](/images/SpringBootWebApplication-AllFiles.png "Spring Boot Web Application - All Files")

 ## You will learn
-- How to bootstrap a simple project with Spring Initializr?
+- How to bootstrap a simple Spring Boot project using Spring Initializr.
-- How to initialize a basic web application for Spring Boot?
+- How to initialize a basic web application with Spring Boot.
-- How to add a JSP for web application?
+- How to add JSP pages to your web application.
-- How to build basic login functionality?
+- How to implement basic login functionality.
-- How to add functionality to show a list of todo's?
+- How to display a list of todos.
-- How to auto-wire components using Spring Framework?
+- How to auto-wire components using the Spring Framework.
-- What if you want to learn more?
+- Next steps if you want to explore further.

-## Tools you will need
+## Tools You Will Need
-- Maven 3.0+ is your build tool
+- Maven 3.0+ as your build tool
-- Your favorite IDE.
-We use Eclipse.
+- Your preferred IDE (Eclipse or IntelliJ IDEA recommended)
-- JDK 1.8+
+- JDK 17 or higher

-## Overview of the Web application
+## Overview of the Web Application

-We will build a list todo page (un-formatted) with basic login feature.
+We will build a simple **To-Do list page** (unformatted) with a basic **login feature**.

-### Files
+### Project Files

-Following screenshot shows eclipse project with all the files we would create.
+The screenshot below shows the Eclipse project with all the files we will create.

 ![Image](/images/SpringBootWebApplication-AllFiles.png "Spring Boot Web Application - All Files")

-A brief overview of all files
+## Brief Overview of All Files

+- `LoginService` and `TodoService`
-- `LoginService, TodoService` - Contain the business logic.
-LoginService has simple hardcoded validation for userid and password.
-TodoService contains a service method to retrieve a list of todos.
+  Contain the business logic. `LoginService` provides simple hardcoded validation for user ID and password. `TodoService` contains a method to retrieve a list of todos.

-- `login.jsp, welcome.jsp, list-todos.jsp` - The name clearly explains what each of these views contain.
+- `login.jsp`, `welcome.jsp`, `list-todos.jsp`
+  The names clearly indicate the content of each view.

+- `LoginController` and `TodoController`
-- `LoginController, TodoController` - Act as Controllers in the MVC patter.
-LoginController has a little bit of flow.
-If user enters valid user id and password combination, he would be redirected to the welcome page.
-Otherwise, login page will be shown with the error message.
+  Act as controllers in the MVC pattern. `LoginController` handles login flow: if the user enters a valid ID and password, they are redirected to the welcome page; otherwise, the login page is shown with an error message.

+- `pom.xml`
-- `pom.xml` - Important depedencies are Spring Boot Starter Web and  tomcat-embed-jasper.
-We will talk about these later.
+  Contains important dependencies such as Spring Boot Starter Web and `tomcat-embed-jasper`.

+- `application.properties`
-- `application.properties` - This is typically used to configure frameworks in Spring Boot.
-In this example, we would configure our view resolver in application.properties.
+  Typically used to configure frameworks in Spring Boot.
+In this example, it is used to configure the view resolver.

 ### Screenshots of the application